tb-95/homelab-diaries/diary/04-hardware-upgrade-proxmox.md

 - **"What even is Proxmox?"** – At first, it sounded scary.
 But it's just a Debian-based OS with a web interface that manages containers and VMs.
 It's like having a mini data center on my laptop.
 The ability to snapshot a container before making changes, and roll back if I break something, gave me confidence to experiment.
 - **"How will the containers see the NAS?"** – Learned about **bind mounts** at the Proxmox level.
 The NAS is mounted once on the host, and then I just "pass through" the folders to any container that needs them.
 No more fstab inside every server!
 - **RAM and future-proofing** – I considered upgrading from 2x8GB to 1x16GB + 8GB, but we discovered that mixing sizes would slow down the dual-channel memory.
 Stuck with 2x8GB, but the analysis showed 16 GB is plenty for the services I planned.
 This was my first taste of hardware resource planning.
+- **"I don't remember all the commands – and that's okay."** – Some people think IT means memorizing thousands of commands.
+For me, it's about understanding the logic.
+When I see a `docker-compose.yml` file or an fstab entry, I can most of the time read it like a recipe.
+I know what each ingredient does and why it's there.
+If I forget a command, I look it up.
+This diary is my memory.
+The skill isn't reciting syntax – it's knowing what to ask and where to look.

 ## Why This Phase Matters